alexcg1/jina-doc-sample/sample.md

-### Common designs patterns
+### Common design patterns
-jina is a really flexible AI powered neural search frameworks.
+Jina is a really flexible AI-powered neural search framework.
 It is designed to enable any pattern that can be framed as
 a neural search problem.
-However, there are basic basic common patterns that show when developping search solutions with jina and here is a recopilation of some of them below for your detailed reference when building a neural search with JINA.
+However, there are basic common patterns that show when developing search solutions with Jina and here is a recompilation of some of them below for your detailed reference when building a neural search with Jina.
-<\p>

 - CompoundIndexer (Vector + KV Indexers):